Lucas-Barrios/lab_llm_judges_Lucas_Barrios/evaluation_design.md

 The AI assistant was acting as a research agent inside an admin dashboard for Kairos Consulting.
-It had just completed a web research run that returned insufficient data — the LangGraph pipeline flagged the result as INSUFFICIENT_DATA and exited without writing any records to the CRM or generating a report.
+It had just completed a web research run that returned insufficient data, the LangGraph pipeline flagged the result as INSUFFICIENT_DATA and exited without writing any records to the CRM or generating a report.

 A user then asked: "What did you find about Barber Lounge 12?"